matloff/imageClassR/README.md

 # tdaImage

+## Overview

 Novel methods for image classification using [Topological Data Analysis (TDA)](Slides.pdf).
-Using TDA, one is able to perform dimension reduction on a dataset to improve runtime of the analysis as well as to avoid the risk of overfitting.
-Dimension reduction in **tdaImage** is achieved by manipulating two variables, threshold and interval width.
+Using TDA in the image contenxt, one is able to perform dimension reduction on a dataset to improve runtime of the analysis as well as to avoid the risk of overfitting.

+The typical pattern involved is:

+1. Perform dimension reduction, by some means -- PCA, the 'C' in "CNN," our **TDAsweep** presented here, etc.

+2. Feed the results of 1) above into one's favorite machine learning method, such as NNs, SVM, logit or random forests.

+A fast, non-iterative method for dimension reduction of images would be quite useful.

+## TDAsweep

+The featured method in this package of **TDAswep**.
+It counts contiguous components, in horizontal, vertical and two diagonal directions

+There are two hyperparameters, threshold and interval width.

 The [**regtools** package](https://github.com/matloff/regtools) is required.